Menu

 Please remember that the entry into Australian graduate medical schools is an up-and-down roller-coaster ride that will give you exhilarating highs, but at the same time rock-bottom lows.
 Just ensure you are talking to your friends and family, making sure you are not isolated, and you are still able to enjoy life if you are going through a bit of a low at the moment.
 How you handle stress and disappointment is so important, as you will be doing it a lot during your medical studies and then your future career!

 I’m a current final-year medical student at Griffith University, and I’d like to share with you in this blog the 5 habits of a successful medical student – some that I, myself, currently do at the present time….
 And probably more that I should be completing!
+The first thing that might come to your mind when it comes to the good habits of a medical student might be to study hard.
+That's important for sure, but it's not everything!
 These are habits that I’ve observed in others and in myself at various points during medical school, and I have identified them as providing their owners with some very good success!
 I am delighted to share these with you, and I hope that they help:

 1. Involvement in Extra-Curricular Activities - In my undergraduate degree, I never got involved in extra-curricular activities at all, but since being involved in such activities in my medical degree – I have enjoyed nothing more!
 I attest that being engaged with extra-curricular groups is one of the most satisfying things you can do as a medical student, and it enhances your personal ‘brand’ ten-fold.
 Such involvements enhance your organisational ability to time manage, ensures you study more efficiently in order to complete other duties, provides a fantastic forum for networking, and also develops excellent leadership skills.
 Medicine needs leaders, and by being involved as a leader in the extra-curricular forum, you can demonstrate these abilities prior to even being employed in the profession.